specify/specify.github.io/_sources/software_desc/glossary.rst.txt

     define the relationship between a set of points and the environmental values at those points.

+  Collection Object
+    The primary record for a specimen record.
+Many other types of metadata may be attached to a collection object, such as Collector, Date Collected, Collecting Event, Preparation, and more.

   Container
     A :term:`Docker` instance which runs as an application on a :term:`Host machine`.
     The Docker container contains all software dependencies required by the programs it